 Pick up a non-stick pan from the shop — any brand manufactured after — and flip it over.
 The coating is PTFEPolytetrafluoroethylene — the fluoropolymer marketed as Teflon.
 The non-stick surface itself., the same fluoropolymer that's been on cookware since the 1950s.
 What changed is the chemical used to make it.
-Until 2015, that chemical was PFOAPerfluorooctanoic acid — an eight-carbon PFAS, now classified as a Group 1 carcinogen by IARC., a forever chemical now classified as carcinogenic to humans.
+Until 2015, that chemical was PFOAPerfluorooctanoic acid — an eight-carbon PFAS, reclassified by IARC as a Group 1 (carcinogenic to humans) chemical in 2023., a forever chemical now classified as carcinogenic to humans.
 After the phase-out, the manufacturing process switched to a shorter-chain cousin — a GenX chemical formally known as HFPO-DA.
 The coating is the same.
 The forever chemical behind it got a new name.

 GenX was marketed as the safer alternative — shorter half-life, faster clearance, less bioaccumulation.
-Then researchers ran the comparison study the marketing had skipped, and found that GenX reproduced many of PFOA's developmental effects in mice despite clearing the body roughly 300× faster Blake et al. 2020.
+Then researchers ran the comparison study the marketing had skipped, and found that GenX reproduced many of PFOA's developmental effects in mice despite clearing the body roughly 400× faster Blake et al. 2020.
 Meanwhile, half a million people downstream of the factory making it had been drinking it for decades without knowing.
+Then the same pattern repeated half a world away in the Netherlands.
 Our endocrine disruptors guide covers why persistent synthetic chemicals in the body matter, and the PFAS overview covers the broader forever-chemical class.
-This article covers why the replacement isn't the improvement the name implied.
+This article covers why the replacement isn't the improvement the name implied — and why it isn't the only one.

 What is GenX?

 GenX is a short-chain PFASPer- and polyfluoroalkyl substances — a family of over 14,000 synthetic chemicals built around the carbon-fluorine bond.
 Do not meaningfully degrade in the environment. that replaced PFOA as the processing aid in fluoropolymerPlastics built from fluorinated monomers.
 PTFE (Teflon) is the most familiar.
-The non-stick, heat-resistant, chemically inert surfaces used in cookware, wiring insulation, and medical devices. manufacturing — with a human serum half-life of roughly 81 hours estimated from occupational data — roughly the time between a Monday morning and a Thursday evening instead of PFOA's 3.5 years.
+The non-stick, heat-resistant, chemically inert surfaces used in cookware, wiring insulation, and medical devices. manufacturing — with a human serum half-life of roughly 81 hours estimated from occupational data — roughly the time between a Monday morning and a Thursday evening instead of PFOA's 3.8 years Olsen et al. 2007.
 Its formal name is HFPO-DAHexafluoropropylene oxide dimer acid — a short-chain fluorinated surfactant.
 CAS 13252-13-6 (ammonium salt).
-Manufactured by Chemours at their Fayetteville Works plant in North Carolina., and it's manufactured by Chemours — the chemical company DuPont spun off in — at their Fayetteville Works plant on the Cape Fear River in North Carolina.
+Manufactured by Chemours at Fayetteville Works in North Carolina and at Dordrecht in the Netherlands., and it's manufactured by Chemours — the chemical company DuPont spun off in — at two main sites: the Fayetteville Works plant on the Cape Fear River in North Carolina, and the Dordrecht plant on the Beneden Merwede River in the Netherlands.

 The pitch was simple: shorter chain, shorter half-life, less accumulation.
 On paper, that looks like progress.
 In the body of a pregnant rat, it looked like something else.